Unfortunately I'm mainly QRT till September - if nothing positive happen earlier.

 I had first qso with ISS ( PI9ISS ) at April 22 2012 with Mr. Andre Kuipers

 Extra long qso was repeated at May 15'th 2013 with K4FEG.
-So the first qso wasnt about of pure luck, but with lots of work as well.
+To proof that the first qso wasnt about of pure luck, we tried hard for second qso and made it.
+So - having difficult qsos, theres a need of some luck but needs lots of work as well.

 At March 14'th 2013, I got my 1000'th satellite qso ( With RA1AKR )